After Botham Jean’s shooting death, his Dallas church intent on seeking justice

-Jean’s death has refocused attention on shootings of unarmed black men by white police officers.
+Jean’s death has refocused national attention on shootings of unarmed black men by white police officers.

 Officer Amber Guyger told investigators she mistakenly entered the victim’s apartment the night of Sept.
 6, thinking it was her own.
 She then confused Jean with a burglar and opened fire, she reported.

 Guyger has been charged with manslaughter and fired from her job with the Dallas Police Department.
 The victim’s parents have expressed skepticism at the official narrative of what happened.
 The family plans to file a lawsuit against Guyger and the city of Dallas.